Leeds Met University, 1998, BA Fine Art

-Pip Dickens has a Masters in Fine Art from The Slade School of Art (UCL, London) graduating in 2000 and was trained under the internationally renowned artists, Tess Jaray, Estelle Thompson, Liz Rideal and David Hepher.
+Pip Dickens has a Masters in Fine Art from The Slade School of Art (UCL, London) graduating in 2000 and was trained under the internationally renowned artists, Tess Jaray, Estelle Thompson, and Liz Rideal.

 She studied her BA at Leeds Metropolitan University where she has been both a Visiting Lecturer and, from 2006 - 2008, a part-time lecturer on the BA (Hons) Fine Art degree course.
 She has also promoted visual and performance art whilst Marketing Officer at Leeds Metropolitan University Gallery & Theatre prior to embarking on her MFA.
 She was a part-time lecturer at Hull College of Art & Design and a Visiting Lecturer at Leeds College of Art & Design and the University of Lincoln.

 Prior to studying art (1978-1985) she worked extensively across the Middle East from the relatively young age of seventeen until her mid-twenties.
 She perceives this period of her life as critical to her outlook as an artist.

 Her first London solo show was with Cassian De Vere Cole at his Notting Hill gallery apartment in 2000.
 After the closure of his gallery she had numerous group and solo shows in London including ‘Bittersweet’ at Danielle Arnaud.
 ‘Oil and Stone’ at East 73rd Gallery and several exhibitions with Mayfair gallery, Sarah Myerscough Fine Art.